ToshioCP/Gtk4-tutorial/src/sec7.src.md

 g_signal_connect (win, "close-request", G_CALLBACK (before_close), NULL);
 ~~~

-The argument win is GtkApplicationWindow, in which the signal "close-request" is defined, and before\_close is the handler.
+The argument `win` is GtkApplicationWindow, in which the signal "close-request" is defined, and `before_close` is the handler.
 `G_CALLBACK` cast is necessary for the handler.
-The program of before\_close is as follows.
+The program of `before_close` is as follows.

 @@@ tfe/tfe1.c before_close

 The numbers on the left of items are line numbers in the source code.

-- 13: Get the number of pages `nb` has.
+- 13: Gets the number of pages `nb` has.
 - 14-23: For loop with regard to the index to each pages.
-- 15-17: Get GtkScrolledWindow, TfeTextView and a pointer to GFile.
+- 15-17: Gets GtkScrolledWindow, TfeTextView and a pointer to GFile.
 The pointer was stored when `on_open` handler had run.
 It will be shown later.
-- 18-20: Get GtkTextBuffer and contents. start\_iter and end\_iter is iterators of the buffer.
+- 18-20: Gets GtkTextBuffer and contents. `start_iter` and `end_iter` are iterators of the buffer.
 I don't want to explain them now because it would take a lot of time.
 Just remember these lines for the present.
-- 21: Write the file.
+- 21: Writes the file.

 ## Source code of tfe1.c